bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 The reason for this change is that mesos only waits 1 minute by default for tasks to become active.
 When runtime deployment is used, the Mesos fetcher must fetch and untar the Streams resource package.
 Depending on the system resources, this can take more than 1 minute, causing the task to FAIL.

 #### Streams
-Set the domain property `domain.serviceStartTimeout` to at least 300 before you start the domain.
+Set the domain property `controller.startTimeout` to at least 300 before you start the domain.
->Example: `streamtool mkdomain --property domain.serviceStartTimeout=300 --property domain.externalResourceManager=mesos`
+>Example: `streamtool mkdomain --property controller.startTimeout=300 --property domain.externalResourceManager=mesos`

 The reason for this change is that mesos command executor must wait for the streams resource package to be installed before it can start the streams controller, however, it reports the task as RUNNING before this is complete.
 Increasing this value allows Streams to wait patiently for this rather than failing the startdomain command.